 Tax abatements are a method for adjusting a property’s taxes by changing the market value or classification associated with that property.
 These changes are almost always made to correct clerical errors that were not discovered until the taxes were billed.

 A tax abatement is a formal, written request, made to Blue Earth County.
-It requires the applicant to complete a form, available from the Taxpayer Services department.
-Visit our office in the Historic Courthouse to pick up an application, call (507) 304-4251 or submit an email for more information.
+It requires the applicant to complete a form, available from the Property and Environmental Resources department.
+Visit our office in the Government Center to pick up an application, call (507) 304-4251 or submit an email for more information.

 Tax abatements cannot be used to replace the normal appeals process.
 There is ample time and avenues to appeal the property’s market value and classification.
 Property owners should be aware of this process, which starts in the spring of each year, and should follow it to resolve any concerns promptly.